 Monoculture vs. Biodiversity

 100 years ago, farmers fostered biodiversity on their farms.
 Always at the mercy of the weather, they would plant several varieties of wheat or corn in the hopes that one (or more) would survive whatever Mother Nature dealt out.
 They would plant cover crops to suppress weeds and increase soil fertility.
-They raise animals and would use the manure from the animals as fertilizer.
+They raised animals and would use the manure from those animals as fertilizer.
 It took a lot of extra care to produce such a variety of food, but it was the best way to ensure long-term success.
-And they didn’t produce as much food per acre as farmers today.
+And they didn’t produce nearly as much food per acre as today’s farmers do.

 Today only 12 plants provide 75% of the food we eat in the Western world.
-Modern farmers are rely more and more on monoculture farming techniques.
-That’s where they plant hundreds of acres of a single
+Modern farmers are relying more and more on monoculture farming techniques.
+That’s where they plant hundreds of acres of a

 But monoculture is a magnet for pests.
 Instead of wading through a variety of plants to find their favorite food, pests have a whole smorgasbord of their favorite foods right in front of them with no barriers.
 So farmers have to spray pesticides to stop pests from eating everything.

 In monocultural fields, fungus and disease also have plenty of room to romp around unimpeded.
 So farmers have to spray to prevent the spread of disease.

 So today’s farmers are producing more and cheaper food.
 But it’s not without consequences.
 One of the biggest consequences is a shrinking biodiversity.
 As food has become more abundant, the variety of food has diminished.

 Look at nature.
 The ecosystems that have the greatest diversity are the one that thrive, even during adversity.
 At any single time plants and animals are at risk from bad weather, pest and disease infestation, lack of nutrients, drought, etc. Pests and disease can eradicate a vulnerable plant variety.
 But if there are several varieties, the chances are greater that at least one of them will survive.